Troubleshooting

 AWS_SECRET_ACCESS_KEY: "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

-Alternatively, if you are using IAM roles for service accounts instead of providing AWS credentials you can annotate castai-agent service account with your IAM role.
+Alternatively, if you use IAM roles for service accounts you can annotate the castai-agent service account instead of providing AWS credentials with your IAM role.

 kubectl annotate serviceaccount -n castai-agent castai-agent eks.amazonaws.com/role-arn="arn:aws:iam::111122223333:role/iam-role-name"

-Spot nodes are displayed as On-demand in your cluster's Available Savings page
+Spot nodes show as On-demand in the cluster's Available Savings page

 See this section.